HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 4. Menu

-In the top-level menu you can choose the theme, a few settings, and a small about dialog.
+In the top-level menu, you can choose the color mode, theme, and settings, and view the About dialog.

 -